fpc/FPCBuild/install/doc/readme.txt

 Don't forget to set the path as mentioned by the install program.

-To test the compiler, change to the demo directory of the compiler and type
+To test the compiler, change to the demo\texts directory of the FPC tree and type
         fpc hello
         hello